zetaoss/zbase/README.md

-# mwz
+# images
-mediawiki image for z
+images for zeta